OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 #### Combine Stream search and results projection

 > If we only want to extract a List of URIs (or any subset of field) of document which match some criteria, the best way
-> is to perform a Stream-based search and to provide a projection which only include the uri field.
+> is to perform a Stream-based search and to provide a projection which only includes the uri field.

 ```java
 /* Create projection on uri field */